ninest/swipeable_card/README.md

 <!-- omit in toc -->
-# Swipable Widget (beta)
+# Swipeable Widget (beta)

-> Add swipable widget that can be swiped like a card to your app
+> Add swipeable widget that can be swiped like a card to your app

 ## Contents